 - Click OK to continue

-- Click REFERENCES tab from Create Boundary Group
+- Click the REFERENCES tab from Create Boundary Group

 - Site Assignment

-- Select Use this Boundary group for site assignment option
+- Select Use this Boundary group for the site assignment option

 - Click Add button Select Site System Server